TerrordactylDesigns/boombot/README.md

 * nix up - set the bots laptop to Linux

 * chrome up - sets the bots laptop to ChromeOS

+##Automatic DJ mode

+Boom Bot will hop up to save the day if the room drops to just 1 active DJ.
+He will hop back down again when a second DJ takes the stage.

 ##Notes